The Story of Pina

 Raised by her extended family in Austria - her mother was just 16 when she was born - Pina began writing songs in her teens.
 Her influences then, as now, included David Bowie's Ziggy Stardust, Jimi Hendrix, The Doors, The Rolling Stones and Cat Stevens.
 The names are legendary, of course, but the young singer wasted no time in putting her own, highly individual stamp on their legacy.

 Inspired by her new environment, Pina's songwriting blossomed and she was soon showcasing her talent for representatives of the London music business.
-With little Luise often by her side on these flying visits to the capital, she quickly built herself a formidable reputation among London's talent spotters.
-'A ball that had been standing still for an eternity suddenly began moving, and a lot of interest was coming in,' she says.
-Her burgeoning creativity was further rewarded with a British tour supporting Ani di Franco and a beautiful duet with Afro Celt Sound System's Iarla O Lionaird on the latter's Real World album, Further In Time.
+With her small daughter often by her side on these flying visits, she quickly built herself a formidable reputation among London's talent spotters.
+"A ball that had been standing still for an eternity suddenly began moving, and a lot of interest was coming in," she says.
+Her burgeoning creativity was further rewarded with a British tour supporting Ani di Franco and a beautiful duet with Afro Celt Sound System's Iarla O Lionaird on the band's album, Volume 3: Further In Time.

 So impressed were Real World with Pina's contribution to the song, Go On Through, that they offered her the opportunity to cut her own album, Quick Look, for the label.
 By the time she was making the record, however, Pina was facing up to the aftermath of a painful divorce from Helmut, a separation that she went on to examine in heartbreaking detail on the album.